bLopata/nodejs/README.md

 });
 ```

-Validation logic is executed by Mongoose priortosaving a document to thedatabase.You can also trigger it manually by calling the validate() method.
+Validation logic is executed by Mongoose prior to saving a document to the database.You can also trigger it manually by calling the validate() method.

 ```javascript
 // Custom validation